Feyerabend/vm/ps/APPLE.md

 [^quartz2ddoc]: https://developer.apple.com/library/archive/documentation/GraphicsImaging/Conceptual/drawingwithquartz2d/Introduction/Introduction.html

-**Resolution Independence**: PDF's scalable nature means that graphics and text can be rendered at (for the most part) any resolution without loss of quality.
+**Resolution independence**: PDF's scalable nature means that graphics and text can be rendered at (for the most part) any resolution without loss of quality.
 This was a critical feature for Apple's GUI, ensuring that elements would look sharp and clear on displays with varying resolutions, including the high-resolution *Retina displays* introduced later.

-**Consistent Output**: Using PDF as a basis for on-screen rendering ensures that the visual output is consistent across different devices.
+**Consistent output**: Using PDF as a basis for on-screen rendering ensures that the visual output is consistent across different devices.
 This is similar to the WYSIWYG (What You See Is What You Get) principle that PostScript brought to desktop publishing.
 What users see on their screen is a faithful representation of what will be printed or displayed on another device.

-**Advanced Graphics Features**: PDF supports advanced graphics features such as transparency, gradients, and complex vector shapes.
+**Advanced graphics**: PDF supports advanced graphics features such as transparency, gradients, and complex vector shapes.
 By utilizing PDF for rendering, Apple's GUI could incorporate these advanced graphics features seamlessly, enhancing the visual appeal and functionality of the user interface.

-**Performance Optimization**: Apple's implementation of PDF for rendering is optimized for performance, ensuring smooth and responsive interactions within the GUI.
+**Performance optimization**: Apple's implementation of PDF for rendering is optimized for performance, ensuring smooth and responsive interactions within the GUI.
 The efficient handling of vector graphics and text rendering helps maintain a high frame rate and responsiveness, even with complex visuals.

-**Compatibility and Integration**: PDF is a widely used standard for document exchange, and by using it as a basis for their rendering engine, Apple ensured that documents created or viewed on *macOS* would be highly compatible with other systems and applications.
+**Compatibility & integration**: PDF is a widely used standard for document exchange, and by using it as a basis for their rendering engine, Apple ensured that documents created or viewed on *macOS* would be highly compatible with other systems and applications.
 This integration makes it easier for users to work with PDF documents directly within